srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

+---
+lab:
+    title: 'Visualize a Data Stream in Power BI'
+    module: 'AZ-220T08-A: Message Processing and Analytics'
+---

 # Visualize a Data Stream in Power BI

 > [!NOTE] This lab is a continuation of Lab 7 - Device Message Routing.